NEW! Diabetes Medical Management Plan

 Safe at School® encourages school nurses, diabetes health care providers, and public health staff to become familiar with how to use this form through training and education.

 The DMMP should be updated annually or whenever the child's regimen, level of self-management, or school circumstances change.
 Parents/guardians are responsible for getting their child’s completed and signed DMMP (or doctor's orders) from their child's diabetes care provider.
 They should then give the DMMP to their child's school to implement and carry out doctor's orders.
 It should explain all the necessary elements of care and assistance needed at school.
+Click here for more information on getting started with the DMMP process.

 Note: For children who are in childcare programs, including before and after care, the Association's Childcare Diabetes Medical Management Plan may be useful.
 Download the Childcare DMMP (PDF).